disktree/disktree.github.com/tpl/_posts/2009-04-03-hxmpp-publish-subscribe.md

 * **Configuration** is built into the service itself, not in the software you use for.
  Publishers are able to config their service to their needs (like: manage subscription requests, cache items, not routing events to offline storage, block users,..).
  Subscribers can config their subscriptions, for example: to get just the title of the published data (bandwith again!) or to set the presence types which are allowed to receive notifications.

-Overall the current system (rss ect) is doing it completely wrong and hopefully gets dropped and replaced by pubsub like systems very soon!